Session 161 · 5 July 2026 · Loneliness · Belonging · Isolation

 Mid-Week Check-In

-Healing "Not Enough" with IFS
+Healing : I dont belong with IFS

 Manu Khullar